allajahzan/CRUD_using_Microservices/README.md

-### The application is composed of the following services:
+#### The application is composed of the following services:

 - Auth Service: Handles authentication and authorization.
 - User Service: Manages user data and operations.
 - Admin Service: Provides administrative functionalities such as user management.
 - Notification Service: Handles user notifications.

+--

-### How to Run the Application
+#### How to Run the Application

 You can run this application either locally or using Docker Compose.
 Follow the instructions below for each approach:

-1. #### Running Locally
+* Running Locally

-Clone the Repository:
+a) Clone the Repository:

 ```bash
 git clone https://github.com/your-repo-name.git
 cd your-repo-name
 Start Nginx:
 ```
-Nginx must be containerized.
+b) Nginx must be containerized.
 Build and run the Nginx container:

 ```bash
 docker build -t nginx-container ./nginx